PX4/PX4-Autopilot/nuttx/configs/README.txt

     CONFIG_SDCLONE_DISABLE.
 Disable cloning of all socket
       desciptors by task_create() when a new task is started.
 If set, all sockets will appear to be closed in the new task.
-    CONFIG_NXFLAT.
-Enable support for the NXFLAT binary format.
-      This format will support execution of NuttX binaries located in a ROMFS filesystem (see examples/nxflat).
     CONFIG_SCHED_WORKQUEUE.
 Create a dedicated "worker" thread to handle delayed processing from interrupt handlers.
 This feature is required for some drivers but, if there are not complaints,